xinhuang/xinhuang.github.com/jekyll_legacy/resume.md

 I made computation faster.

-* **Individually replaced computation engine by re-writing using Intel's tbb::flow::graph, reduced lines of code by 90%, achieving same performance and correctness**
+* **Individually replaced computation engine by re-writing using Intel's Threading Building Blocks, reduced lines of code by 90%, achieving same performance and correctness**
 * **Optimized geophysical algorithms by using SSE2/AVX, performance improved by 20%**
-* performance profiling using Intel vTune and investigated performance bottleneck
+* Performance profiling using Intel vTune and investigated performance bottleneck
 * Created fast instrumentation and tracing library to collect performance data during execution for C/C++
 * Mentored interns from Tsinghua HPC lab on performance optimization
 * Refactored legacy code and added tests on code base of total lines of code > 20M